Background pattern

 Figure C

-Carefully, remove the MIRCERA pre-filled syringe from the refrigerator.
-Keep the syringe and needle inside the packaging, protected from light, and allow it to reach room temperature for at least 30 minutes (Figure C).
+Carefully remove the MIRCERA pre-filled syringe packaging from the refrigerator.
+Keep the syringe and needle inside the packaging, protected from light, and let it reach room temperature for at least 30 minutes (Figure C).

 Figure D

-Open the packaging and remove the plastic tray containing the MIRCERA pre-filled syringe without removing the protective film (Figure D).
+Open the box and remove the plastic tray containing the MIRCERA pre-filled syringe from the packaging without removing the protective film (Figure D).

 Figure E

-Thoroughly wash your hands with soap and warm water or with a hand disinfectant (Figure E).
+Disinfect your hands well with soap and warm water or with a hand disinfectant (Figure E).

 Figure F